therealOri/Leveler-Bot/README.md

 # Infos
 This discord bot was thrown together pretty quickley and hopefully it is alright.
 It is newer and up to date in terms of discord.py ussage.
 It uses `app_commands` and `Interactions` over "ctx" for its commands n stuff.
 __ __
+> If you come across any bugs or issues then please feel free to let me know by creating an issue [here](https://github.com/therealOri/Leveler-Bot/issues/new)!

 <br>
 <br>